DionKill/ps4-linux-tutorial/docs/installation.md

 Hydrate yourself while you wait.
 It'll take a while.

 Once it's done (or if you used Method 2) you'll be sent to the Linux desktop!
 If you didn't, just type resume-boot until it works.

+## Finale
+Go now, conquer the finale.
+Also, watch the post-credit scenes.